openwfm/wrf-fire/wrfv2_fire/phys/README_jm.txt

 module_fr_sfire_fuel    fuel tables         used by model_test
 module_fr_sfire_params  arrays passed to speed

-Each module isit its own .F file.
+Each module is in its own .F file.
 All files are in wrf/wrfv2_fire/phys.

 ifmake is a script for the Intel compiler.
 There is also g95make for